The Music of Pohick Church

 The Choir of Pohick, for college age and adult singers, rehearses Thursdays 7:30-9 p.m., and sings for the Sunday 9 a.m. service, warming up at 8 a.m.
 We sing a wide variety of music: traditional Anglican hymnody and anthems, early music through 21st century music of other nations and traditions, new compositions as well as standard Episcopal anthem repertoire.
 Do you have the desire to sing and to learn and a willing heart?
 Come join us!
 Contact Linda Egan, director, for more information.

 Students in grades 4-12 sing in the St. Cecelia/St. Alban Choir.
 Choristers learn the music of worship, pray together, learn about the church and its worship and music, and have fun with a variety of musical styles and instruments.
-Traditional and new choral music, musicianship, deportment, and elements of our worship are emphasized in rehearsals on Sundays from 12:30-1:30 p.m., which prepare us to sing the first Sunday of each month at 9 a.m. with vested warmup at 8:15 a.m. and the third Sunday of the month at 11:15 a.m. with vested warmup at 10:50 a.m.
+Traditional and new choral music, musicianship, deportment, and elements of our worship are emphasized in rehearsals in the choir room on Wednesdays from 6 - 7 p.m., which prepare us to sing the first Sunday of each month at 9 a.m. with vested warmup at 8:15 a.m. and the third Sunday of the month at 11:15 a.m. with vested warmup at 10:50 a.m.
 Contact Linda Egan, director, for more information

 The St. Francis Choir is for children in grades K-3.
-It rehearses Wednesday nights from 6-6:30.
+It rehearses in classroom C/D also on Wednesday nights from 6 - 6:30 p.m.
 Singers learn basic note reading skills as well as traditional songs of Episcopal worship through singing and games.
 If you have children interested in this choir, please contact Barbara Lynn through one of the church numbers.

 Students in grades 9-12 and adults ring in the Pohick Bell Choir.
 During our Thursday rehearsals from 6:15 to 7:20 p.m., Pohick Bell Choir ringers expand their musicianship and learn a wide variety of handbell and handchime techniques using three octaves of Malmark handbells and three octaves of Choirchimes.
 We play eight times each year for the 9 am and 11:15 am services.
 Both position and substitute ringers are welcome.
 See or call Linda Egan, director. for more information.